-Reasons Why Your Venmo Payment May Be Declined
+Reasons Why There Was An Issue With Your Venmo Payment

 Lucky for you, I’ve had plenty of experience dealing with the ins and outs of Venmo’s often-complicated platform.
 Below, I’ve compiled a conclusive list of all the reasons why your Venmo app or card may be declined.
 Hopefully, one of them is able to solve your problem!

 Your Debit Card Details Need To Be Updated

 The most common problem I’ve found is that my linked debit card or credit card is expired.
 This is why it’s important to keep track of all of the payment methods saved on your account.
 Once, I had to replace my debit card through my bank.
 I forgot to update my Venmo account with my card’s new expiration date (even though it had the same number), and I spent hours trying to figure out why my payments wouldn’t go through.